 3. On the second day the knee was better, and on the third day it disappeared.

 4. The patient is tearful and crying constantly.
-She also appears to
+She also appears to be depressed.

 5. The patient has been depressed since she began seeing me in 1993.

 6. Discharge status: Alive but without my permission.